 An extreme example?
 Maybe so, but it illustrates how committed you need to be when marketing your SaaS business in the beginning.

-Also, consider partnering up with individuals and organisations who are already established in your niche.
+Also, consider partnering up with individuals and organizations who are already established in your niche.
 Earning a shoutout from an influencer in your niche can go a long way to get those initial users.
 You can also leverage affiliate programs to help spur sales.

 Pricing Your SAAS Application